anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This specification carries over the main characteristics of BRSKI, namely:

-* The pledge is assumend to have got IDevID credentials during production, with which it can authenticate itself to domain components such as the registrar and to the MASA, the Manufacturer Authorized Signing Authority.
+* The pledge is assumed to have got IDevID credentials during production, with which it can authenticate itself to domain components such as the registrar and to the MASA, the Manufacturer Authorized Signing Authority.